 Start building a verifiable spec →

 That's the only way to verify code matches specification.
+Related examples: e-commerce marketplace verification or real-time chat application verification.

-Check your architecture risk score — free, no signup →
+Check your architecture risk score →